TheExGenesis/community-archive/docs/local-setup.md

       colima (macOS)
 - `supabase start`

+6. Download the last export from [the Github Releases](https://github.com/TheExGenesis/community-archive/releases) 6.1 set the `ARCHIVE_PATH` environment variable to the path of the archive folder 6.2 run the script `pnpm dev:importdata`
+  6.3 wait a bit and then you should be able to see the data in the local supabase studio at http://localhost:54323/project/default/editor

 You can now visit your local Dashboard at `http://localhost:54323`, and access the database directly with any Postgres client via `postgresql://postgres:postgres@localhost:54322/postgres.`

 The local Postgres instance can be accessed through psql